Counter-Guerrilla: Taksim Square massacre

 On 1 May 1977 the trade union confederation DİSK held a rally on Taksim Square, Istanbul with half a million participants.
 Unidentified people shot at the crowd and killed 36 people.
 The perpetrators were never caught.
-Prime Minister Bülent Ecevit, and member of the leftist Republican People's Party, declared to then President Fahri Korutürk that he suspected the Counter-Guerrilla's involvement in the massacre.
+Prime Minister Bülent Ecevit, and member of the social democratic Republican People's Party, declared to then President Fahri Korutürk that he suspected the Counter-Guerrilla's involvement in the massacre.

 According to Ecevit, the shooting lasted for twenty minutes, yet several thousand policemen on the scene did not intervene.
 This mode of operation recalls the June 20, 1973 Ezeiza massacre in Buenos Aires, when the Argentine Anticommunist Alliance (a.k.a.
 "Triple A"), founded by José López Rega (a P2 member), opened fire on the left-wing Peronists.

 Moreover, Ecevit himself barely survived an assassination attempt twenty days after he publicly mentioned the possibility of a secret organization being behind the massacre.

 Ankara's Deputy State Attorney Doğan Öz then investigated on relationship between Alparslan Türkeş's Nationalist Movement Party (MHP) the Special Warfare Department and violent incidents of the 1970s.
 Doğan Öz's report stated that "Military and civilian security forces are behind all this work."
 It also stated that the National Intelligence Organization was complicit, and that "all these activities [were] guided by MHP members and cadres."
 The attorney Doğan Öz was assassinated on March 24, 1978. İbrahim Çiftçi, a member of the Grey Wolves, confessed to the crime, but his conviction was overturned by the military judicial system.